Share This

 11 Minute Read

 Congratulations on your decision to purchase a hot tub.
 A spa can provide years of relaxation and hydrotherapy to help relieve pain and soothe sore muscles, not to mention the fun of enjoying a soak with family and friends.
 After you have decided that you would like to purchase a spa, you’ll have many other decisions to make.
 Ultimately, one of the biggest decisions will be what kind of spa you would like to buy.
 There are many choices.
 You may wonder what type of spa to purchase and what the differences are between the many types.
 You might find yourself asking or searching the internet for the answer to the question: “What is a portable spa and how is it different from an inground hot tub?”
+In this context, 'inground hot tubs', 'ground spa', 'built in', 'built in spa', 'ground hot', 'ground hot tubs', 'in ground', and 'in ground spas' all refer to permanent, integrated hot tubs that are built into the landscape or backyard design, offering a seamless, custom look compared to portable options.

 Here, we will provide you with the answers to those two questions, as well as other questions you may have, so you can make the most informed decision for your needs.
 Read on to learn what a portable spa is and how it differs from an inground hot tub.
 We’ll uncover some of the basics of each type of spa so you can determine which might be the best choice for you.
+Homeowners are the primary decision-makers when choosing between portable and in-ground options, weighing factors like cost, installation, and long-term value.

 First, it’s important to note that generally the terms “spa” and “hot tub” are often used interchangeably.
 According to the Merriam-Webster Dictionary, a hot tub is “a large tub of hot water in which bathers soak and usually socialize.”
 People often use spas or hot tubs to relax, socialize, and experience a deep hydromassage to relieve muscle pain and ease tension.
 There are many different styles of hot tubs or spas.
 Portable and inground are two popular ones that we’ll focus directly on in this article.
+The installation process for in-ground hot tubs is more complex than for portable hot tubs.

 What is a portable spa?